I didn’t think I’d have to write a blog about a kitchen renovation in a four year old build but here were are.

 We are now the proud owners of an Asko (OP8687S) 60CM Pyrolytic oven.

 I hated cleaning our gas stove top with a passion.
-I used to meal plan greasy and messy meals towards the end of the week because it was closer to my weekly clean because I didn’t like having to scrub that thing more than I had to.
+All of our greasy meals were left towards the end of the week because it was closer to my weekly clean because I didn’t like having to scrub that thing more than I had to.

 My sister in law recently bought a new house and it came with an induction cook top.
 As soon as I saw it, I knew it would solve my problems and I decided to replace our gas with an induction.